-In a discussion with one of my coaches, Dani Rukin, she shared an exercise to use for a remote team ice breaker, since my company Automattic is 100% remote.
+In a discussion with one of my coaches, Dani Rukin, she shared an exercise to use for a remote team ice breaker, since my former company Automattic is 100% remote.
 I recreated the exercise and debuted it at one of our rare in-person meetups, and it allowed us also to include a teammate who wasn’t able to travel that week.

 Since then dozens of Automattic teams have used the exercise and template as a remote or in-person ice breaker so I thought I’d share with the greater remote community in case it’s useful for your team / company / colleagues.

 In essence, you present a series of answer pairs on a spectrum and the whole team then places themselves on the spectrum using a single color for their answers so as to identify themselves, and then you discuss all together.
 The template below has some examples about preferences and attitudes toward working, but it could be further adapted to get to know people or tailored toward a certain project or type of expertise.
 While this exercise was good for a remote team, it could easily be adapted to a team working in an office as well!